hugoqribeiro/hugoqribeiro/README.md

 ### Hi!

-I work in the .NET space, focusing on software architecture, model-driven development, and microservices.
+I work mostly with .NET, focusing on software architecture, model-driven development, and microservices.

-At PRIMAVERA we develop technology to build business management solutions.
+At Grupo Primavera we develop technology to build business management solutions.

 Feel free to reach out.